 Texas law requires that a driver involved in an accident with another vehicle remain at the scene of the accident and exchange information with the other driver and assist the other driver in getting medical treatment if they are injured.
-The failure to do so is often referred to as “hit and run.”
-In Texas a case of this type would generally be charged as Failure to Remain at the Scene of an Accident.
-If you or a loved one was arrested for failing to remain at the scene of an accident or fleeing the scene of an accident, criminal defense lawyer Waren Price can help.
-He has successfully defended many people accused of hit and run, and he can help you.
+The failure to do so is often referred to as “hit-and-run.”
+In Texas, a case of this type would generally be charged as failure to remain at the scene of an accident.
+If you or a loved one was arrested for failing to remain at the scene of an accident or fleeing the scene of an accident, criminal defense lawyer Waren Price at The Price Firm, PLLC, can help.
+He has successfully defended many people accused of hit-and-run, and he can help you.

 - The driver of a vehicle involved in an accident that results in injury or death to any person must:

-- The driver of a vehicle involved in an accident that results in injury or death must provide that following information and aid at the scene of the accident:
+- The driver of a vehicle involved in an accident that results in injury or death must provide the following information and aid at the scene of the accident:

 This offense is commonly referred to by different names, but all are effectively the same offense.

 The following are some of the names commonly used to describe this offense: